 As a new performance framework is developed using the peer review as an assessment, it is the 2014/15 data that will be used as a baseline.
-With this in mind a Baseline Report has been produced that includes a selection of performance measures from inside and outside of the authority.
-The measures are not exhaustive and it is recognised that there are service areas that are not represented in the report, but PRISM will pick up all areas up as 2015/16 progresses.
-The report is attached as an appendix to this end of year document.
+With this in mind a Baseline Report has been produced that includes a selection of performance measures and management information from inside and outside of the authority.
+The measures are not exhaustive and it is recognised that there are service areas that are not represented in the report, but the PRISM project will help to pick up other areas as the project progresses.
+The report is attached in section 3 at the end of this document.